EvangeliaBi/Development-of-a-Professor-Course-Management-Application/README.md

 • Java Object-Oriented Programming (OOP): break the application into clear, independent pieces (classes, interfaces).

-• Function categorization: separation of UI, business logic, and data access • Inheritance: creating common methods for code reuse.
+• Function categorization: separation of UI, business logic, and data access.

+• Inheritance: creating common methods for code reuse.

 • Encapsulation: hiding database logic behind CRUD methods.

-• Polymorphism: using a common interface for different types of entities (e.g., teachers/courses) Event-Driven Programming User actions (clicking buttons, menu selections) lead to the execution of specific methods.
+• Polymorphism: using a common interface for different types of entities (e.g., teachers/courses).
+Event-Driven Programming User actions (clicking buttons, menu selections) lead to the execution of specific methods.

 • ActionListeners in Swing components for immediate response to clicks.